gariciodaro/advanced-project/README.md

 # One Step Forecast of the Ether Cryptocurrency

 This repository contains all the required information to replicate the results reported on my advanced project titled *One Step Forecast of the Ether Cryptocurrency* available here as main.pdf.
+To do so, visit the notebook folder and open the jupyter notebooks.

 Related topics on Data engineering visit my [homework repository](http://lrgcobranzas.com/data_analytics/)

 As stated in the report, the two data sources are:
 * My deepblue [Bot](http://deepblueai.pythonanywhere.com/)
 * Data from [Etherscan](https://etherscan.io/charts/)